sagemath/trac_to_gh/Issue 5937.md

 # Issue 5937: graph theory -- showing the result of a database query with_picture=True is totally broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5937

 Original creator: was